iranroman/procedural_step_recog/README.md

 > [!NOTE]
 > All this process is working in the [NYU Greene HPC](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene)
 >
-> Consider using [singuconda](https://github.com/beasteers/singuconda) to easy use singularity in the HPC
+> Consider using [singuconda](https://github.com/beasteers/singuconda) to easily use [singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) in the HPC

 #### **Repo**